margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Poetry #

+## Through the Silence ##
+Through the silence
+You knew to call out my name
+I felt like I already knew you
+I knew just what you needed
+We shared a smile and a laugh
+We shared a headnod and a walk
+We shared a song that brough back the memeories
+We shared some messages through the word wide dark net

 ## Singing Cowboys ##
 It's mind-blowing that lyrics like those came to my thought before It's earth-sweeping that someone can capture the feelings I have yet to express through words